Education – Dän Ketsʼedän Yu

 We Are Learning Our Native Language Program

-The Students will follow a typical school calendar from September 11, 2023 to early-June.
+The Students will follow a typical school calendar from September 11 -June.
 Classes will run from 8:30-4:00 pm Monday-Friday.

-Accepting applications through April 28, 2023.
-Initial intake for CAFN citizens.
+Accepting applications through August 28, 2023.
+Initial intake for CAFN Citizens.

 Dáshäw kʼe shäwthän kʼàtsʼedūnji ni dän yè dánän, shäwthän ghànūzhi däw.